 Our Bluetooth terminals use the iBeacon protocol to advertise their presence to other nearby Bluetooth devices, such as a mobile POS app.
-You can use the advertised data to make sure that payments initiated from the POS app are always routed to the nearest terminal.
+You can use the advertised data to make sure that the POS app discovers the closest terminal and uses its unique identifiers to correctly route Terminal API requests.

 - UUID: a Universally Unique Identifier consisting of 32 hexadecimal digits.